dan-collins/biggommerce/README.md

 If you want to interact with the BigCommerce rest API in a golang project, this library should help you out.
 The plan is to eventually build it out for all endpoints/resources but for now most of the [orders](https://developer.bigcommerce.com/api-reference/store-management/orders/) endpoint is addressed.

+Module is still considered "unstable" (v0.x.x) until I have a chance to use this in a production app.

 ### Built With